mehedibiswas/RedTeam/shell.markdown

 python3 -c 'import pty; pty.spawn("/bin/bash");'

-then we need to set "TERM=xterm" to execute the previous shell
+then we need to set  "export TERM=xterm" to execute the previous shell